-The inclusion of time-varying parameters resulted in shorter estimated recovery time relative to the time-invariant case for all the data scenarios (except the eliminated scenario which were equal) (Table 2).
+The inclusion of time-varying parameters in the operating model resulted in shorter estimated recovery time relative to the time-invariant case for all the data scenarios (except the eliminated scenario which were equal) (Table 2).
 However, the median number of rebuilding years for the operating model stocks were similar between the time-varying and invariant cases.
 The estimation method estimated earlier recovery times for the time-varying case due to the increased variability of estimates of the stock status between assessments (estimation error) (Fig. 4).

-The median average catch obtained during the recovery period was the highest for the eliminated data scenario due to the positively biased estimates of the relative biomass over the start of the management period (Table 3, Fig. 4f).
+The median average catch obtained during the recovery period was the highest for the eliminated data scenario due to the positively biased estimates of the relative biomass at the start of the management period (Table 3, Fig. 4f).
 Additionally, the eliminated data scenario had the lowest median AAV during the overfished period (Table 3).
 In contrast, the eliminated data scenario, resulted in the highest number of stocks that were never estimated to exceed the target biomass (Table 3).

 Inclusion of time-varying selectivity resulted in a persistent positive bias for the estimated size at maximum selectivity across all data scenarios (Fig. 7d-f), although the full data scenario resulted in the lowest variation.
-The full data and the reduced data scenarios which were allowed to estimate dome-shaped selectivity (width at maximum selectivity) during the recovery period, resulted in highly imprecise estimates at the start of the management period with the precision of the estimates improving earlier for the full data scenario (Fig. 8c-d).
+The full data and the reduced data scenarios which were allowed to estimate dome-shaped selectivity (width at maximum selectivity) during the recovery period, resulted in highly imprecise estimates at the start of the management, period with the precision of the estimates improving earlier for the full data scenario (Fig. 8c-d).

 Discussion

 Maintaining fishery data at historical levels during rebuilding improved the predictability of estimates between assessments.
 While the full data scenario had an increase in precision, the estimates of spawning biomass and stock status were consistently negatively biased for much of the management period.
-This result is contrary to what might be expected when additional unbiased data are available.
-Early data explorations determined that this negative bias disappeared when survey composition data was available along with and fishery composition data.
+This result is contrary to what might be expected when additional data are available.
+Explorations with simulations where there is survery that provides an index and length and age-composition data determined that this negative bias was eliminated if survey composition data were available along with fishery composition data.
 The observed bias was driven by two key factors; the fishery selectivity curve and data quantity.
 The fishery selectivity curve was specified to be greater than the maturity curve, resulting in only mature larger fish being selected.
-The fishery data was informative about recruitment, but with a lag between recruitment to population and being observed in the fishery.
-However, a fishery independent survey which selected fish at smaller sizes yields information about recruitment earlier.
+The fishery data were informative about recruitment, but with a lag between recruitment to population and being observed in the fishery.
+However, a fishery independent survey that selected fish at smaller sizes yields information about recruitment earlier.
 Additionally, increased additional composition data from multiple data sources that are consistent improve estimates of recruitment, spawning biomass, and relative stock size (Yin and Sampson, 2004; Wetzel and Punt, 2011).

-The negative bias in estimated relative spawning biomass by the full data scenario resulted in longer estimated rebuilding periods than required, an outcome that would produce extended harvest restrictions that were not warranted, a situation fisheries management would like to avoid.
+The negative bias in estimated relative spawning biomass by the full data scenario resulted in longer estimated rebuilding periods than required, an outcome that would produce extended harvest restrictions that were not warranted, a situation fishery managers would like to avoid.
 However, the reduced estimation variability offered by the full data scenario resulted in an improvement in the consistency of estimates by subsequent assessments which offers a level of stability for fisheries managers and stakeholders.
-In contrast, the increased variability in assessment estimates for the reduced data scenario resulted in stocks being estimated rebuilt when the true population was still below the target biomass which could have serious negative consequences for fisheries management.
-Overly optimistic estimates of stock size can result in overfishing when catch limits are set too high, reducing biomass further, potentially leading to a subsequent overfished declaration by a future assessment.
+In contrast, the higher between-assessment variation in estimates of spawning biomass for the reduced data scenario resulted in stocks being estimated rebuilt when the true population was still below the target biomass which could have serious negative consequences for fisheries management.
+This is because overly optimistic estimates of stock size can result in overfishing when catch limits are set too high, reducing biomass further, potentially leading to a subsequent overfished declaration by a future assessment.